rockroman/CI_PP4-Knowledge-Flow/README.md

 ***

-- Knowledge flow was tested during and post development and all results are contained in TESTING.md file that you can see [here.](https://github.com/rockroman/CI_PP4-Knowledge-Flow/blob/main/docs/TESTING.md)
+- Knowledge flow was tested during and post development and all results for
+    - Device Testing
+    - Browser Compatibility
+    - Manual Testing
+    - Automated Testing

+    are contained in TESTING.md file that you can see [here.](https://github.com/rockroman/CI_PP4-Knowledge-Flow/blob/main/docs/TESTING.md)

 ## Bugs
 ***